Lectures and Details (Winter 2026)

 "Two Plus Infinite"

-To reduce student stress and provide support for individual circumstances, each student may miss two (please read this whole sentence before worrying) graded participation activities (two in person, two remote, or one in person plus one remote) without excuse without penalty, and also infinite graded activities with approved excuses without penalty.
+To reduce student stress and provide support for individual circumstances, each student may miss two (please read this whole sentence before worrying) graded participation activities without excuse without penalty, and also infinite graded activities with approved excuses without penalty.
 You do not need to report or request anything for the first two; these will be applied automatically.
 Students with approved documentation can miss more activities, but to simplify things for students, you do not even have to explain to us why you are missing the first two.
 (Note that this applies to participation only and not for any other other course quiz or assignment or exam.)

 If you are uncertain about whether your circumstances are an excused absence, email EECS481Staff@gmail.com with your information and documentation.
 The course staff will review your information and apply any accommodations merited by course policies.
 Your email will be read by a real human.